lambcutlet/DPS5005_pyGUI/README.md

 * set 'Terminate (A)'
 * press 'Set' to load parameters then 'ON' to begin

-check out http://batteryuniversity.com for more information.
+Note: Termination control begins 5seconds after charge start to allow current to stabilise.

-note: termination control begins 5seconds after charge start to allow current to stabilise.
+Check out http://batteryuniversity.com for more information.

 Disclaimer: User is responsible for safety.
-Program allows flexibility chose your values carefully.
+Program allows flexibility choose your values carefully.

 ## Requirements:
 minimalmodbus library from: https://github.com/pyhys/minimalmodbus